nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 3. This is followed by a '@' and then a domain name.
 4. The domain name is made up of domain labels separated by periods.
 5. The domain name must:<br>
    5.1.
-End with a domain label at least 2 characters long.
+End with a domain label at least 2 characters long.<br>
    5.2.
-Have each domain label start and end with alphanumeric characters.
+Have each domain label start and end with alphanumeric characters.<br>
    5.3.
 Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.